 Job Fair Preparation

-Would you like a chance to meet and interview with recruiters representing a big variety of companies?
-MOSAIC’s 8th Annual Career & Job Fair provides a unique opportunity to showcase your skills to 70+ employers across many different sectors.
+Would you like a chance to meet and interview with recruiters representing some of the largest and best employers in Vancouver?
+MOSAIC’s 9th Annual Career & Job Fair provides a unique opportunity to showcase your skills to 70+ employers across many different sectors.
 Save the date!

 How you conduct yourself during your job interview may well be a determining factor in whether you get the job you want (which might not otherwise happen if your resume alone doesn’t stand out enough to warrant an interview request).